 Jerri was honored by the New York Law Journal as a “Lawyer Who Leads By Example” for Pro Bono in 2014.
 She was also recognized as the 2010 Volunteer Attorney of the Year by Bet Tzedek Legal Services for managing the Holocaust Survivors Justice Network in New York.
 In 2006, she received the O’Melveny & Myers Values Award, an award founded by Warren Christopher that is given to two of the firm’s associates/counsel who exemplify the firm’s values of excellence, leadership, and citizenship.

 Philip M. Genty is the Everett B. Birch Innovative Teaching Clinical Professor in Professional Responsibility at Columbia Law School.
 He joined the Columbia faculty in 1989.
-He teaches professional responsibility, civil procedure, and a civil clinic for low income clients.
+He teaches professional responsibility and civil procedure, and has taught a civil clinic for low income clients.
 His research interests are in legal ethics, prisoners’ rights, family law, and clinical education.
 He has taught and consulted on legal ethics and clinical legal education in Central and Eastern Europe and Israel.
-He is a member of the Committee on Professional Ethics of the New York City Bar Association.
+He has been a member of the Committee on Professional Ethics of the New York City Bar Association and has served as a volunteer Subject Matter Expert for the MPRE.
 He has developed legal resource materials for incarcerated parents and works with several organizations that assist women who are in prison.
 He received a Columbia University Presidential Award for Outstanding Teaching in 2014, and Columbia Law School’s Willis L.M.
 Reese Prize for Excellence in Teaching in 2008.
 Prior to coming to Columbia, he taught at Brooklyn Law School and worked as an attorney at Prisoners’ Legal Services of New York, the New York City Department of Housing, Preservation and Development, and the Bedford-Stuyvesant Community Legal Services Corporation.

 Sidney Cherubin, Esq., is the Director of Legal Services of the Brooklyn Bar Association Volunteer Lawyers Project.
 He is also an Adjunct Professor at Brooklyn Law School where he teaches the NY Civil Consumer Law Clinic.
 He was an Attorney, Brooklyn Site Director and Acting Legal Director while employed at The Family Center from August 2002 until August 2007 where he gained a great deal of experience representing families affected by a terminal illness with regard to all aspects of planning for the future well-being of the children in the families.
 These services include drafting guardianship and standby guardianship papers and representing parents and caregivers in court; executing wills, powers of attorney, health care proxies, living wills, uncontested divorces and Article 17A Guardianships.
-As the Director of Legal Services of the VLP, Sidney supervises the Family Law, Bankruptcy, Guardianship, Matrimonial and Consumer Debt practice.
+As the Director of Legal Services of the VLP, Sidney supervises the Family Law, Bankruptcy, Guardianship, Matrimonial, Foreclosure and Consumer Debt practice.
 Sidney oversees and supervises the Kings County Civil Court CLARO and Volunteer Lawyers for the Day Projects.
-He is an active member of the Civil Law Advice and Referral Office (CLARO) Council, a co-chair of Brooklyn Bar Association Pro Bono Committee and Special Events Committee and Brooklyn Bar Association Judiciary Committee, member of the New York City Bar Association.
+He is an active member of the Civil Law Advice and Referral Office (CLARO) Council, a co-chair of Brooklyn Bar Association Pro Bono Committee and Special Events Committee and Brooklyn Bar Association Judiciary Committee, member of the New York City Bar Association Civil Court Committee.